-The most obviously negative effect on Upper Bucklebury will be the increased flow of traffic that will inevitably occur.
-The road running through UB is already very busy and has become much busier since the development of houses at the bottom of Harts Hill.
+The road running through Upper Bucklebury is already very busy and has become much busier since the development of houses at the bottom of Harts Hill.
 The increased volume of traffic from the proposed exit at the north of the site onto Harts Hill, is very a serious concern.
-The road to Bucklebury is inadequate for a huge volume of traffic and, as it is already, dangerous for walking and cycling, so with an increase in traffic volume from the proposed new development even although the site may possibly have 'safe travel' within itself , the roads funnelling in and out will be lethal, noisy and high in pollution both in respects of light and air.
-There is also a proposed car park on Harts Hill-car park for what and why?
-This can only contribute to the traffic pressure on the road.
+The road to Upper Bucklebury is inadequate for a huge volume of traffic and, as it is already, dangerous for walking and cycling, so with an increase in traffic volume from the proposed new development even though the site may possibly have 'safe travel' within itself, the roads funnelling in and out will be lethal, noisy and high in pollution both in respects of light and air.
+There is also a proposed car park on Harts Hill, something that can only contribute to the traffic pressure on the road as well as further disturbance for wildlife due to dog walkers and others coming into the area.